Whonki/Recursive-Functions/README.md

 </details>

 <details>
+<summary>Recursive Function's Correlation With Sorting Algorithms</summary>

-<summary>How does Recursive Functions correlate to Merge Sorting?</summary>
+#How does Recursive Functions correlate to Merge Sorting?
 - :shrug: its being added later why are u looking rn lmao
 </details>